When the Police or a Court grants bail they may impose certain conditions that must be complied with. Some of the examples of bail conditions include:

 Necessity: Often confused with duress, necessity occurs in situations where imminent danger by human or natural forces resulted in the accused to undertake the criminal offence.
 In order to this defence to be used by yourself or a criminal defence lawyer, it must be proven that the criminal activity was only undertaken in order to avoid consequences that are seen as “irreparable evil”.
 The accused must also genuinely believe that they were in a situation of “imminent peril” and had no other alternatives to avoid the threat, and thus partaking in the criminal act is justified.

 Self-Defence: Situations in which actions were taken to defend confrontations and harm by and unjust aggressor may constitute self-defence.
 Self-defence occurs in circumstances in which the accused aims to protect property, themselves or another person from harm by the aggressor.

 Typically, matters pertaining to the breach of bail conditions are brought before a Local Court.
 In other circumstances, whereby the original criminal offence and breach of bail is determined to be severe in nature, the matter could be brought before a District Court or Supreme Court.

 As leading criminal defence lawyers based in Parramatta and Sydney, we have successfully represented numerous clients in relation to criminal offences at various Local, District and Supreme Courts in NSW.
 Furthermore, we have a 90% success rate for all our criminal cases.

 Therefore, clients can be confident that our team have the ability, knowledge and dedication to achieve the best possible outcome, regardless of the Court the matter is finalised in.
-Contact Benjamin Leonardo – The Defenders, to schedule a FREE consultation.
+Contact Benjamin Leonardo – The Defenders, to schedule a consultation.